AmoghPai19/Billing-System/README.md

 #### Class bill:

-Private members for item name, rate, and quantity.
+-Private members for item name, rate, and quantity.

-Public methods for getters, setters, and main functionalities.
+-Public methods for getters, setters, and main functionalities.

 #### Main Menu: